John H. Nacrelli

-John H. Nacrelli, also known as Jack Nacrelli, is an American politician who served as a Republican mayor of Chester, Pennsylvania from 1968 to 1979.
+John H. Nacrelli, also known as Jack Nacrelli, was an American politician who served as a Republican mayor of Chester, Pennsylvania, from 1968 to 1979.
 Nacrelli was convicted on federal bribery and racketeering charges related to his activities as mayor and served two years in prison.

 Career

 Nacrelli was appointed to the Chester City Council in 1966 to fill the vacancy caused by the death of Garry E. Boden.
 He was elected for a two-year term on the council in 1967.

 Nacrelli was elected mayor of Chester in 1968 and served until 1979.